MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 1. Select the service connection you want to manage.

-1. You will land in the **Overview** tab of the service connection where you can see the details of the service connection i.e. type, creator, authentication type (like Token, Username/Password or OAuth etc.).
+1. In the **Overview** tab of the service connection, you can see the details of the service connection.
+Details include type, creator, and authentication type (Token, Username/Password or OAuth).
 ![Azure Resource Manager connection overview](../release/media/azure-rm-endpoint/overview-page.png)

 1. Next to the overview tab, you can see **Usage history** that shows the list of pipelines using the service connection.